 It all starts, as so many things do, with bacon.
 Cook some up until it is crispy and then add some bread crumbs until they too are crispy.
 This bacon bread crumb thing is going to get sprinkled on the pasta later, which is going to make you want to cry happy tears.

 Now pan roast some cauliflower florets until they are tender and getting nice dark brown and roasted in spots.
 Scoop them out and move on to the pasta.
 I like to do all of this in a deep Dutch oven so that it takes exactly one pot to make all of this, and so the next step is to pour in some chicken broth, some white wine and some uncooked pasta and simmer it all up until the pasta is tender.
-Swirl in some butter until it is melted.
+Can I just give a shout-out to cooking pasta in things other than water?
+SO.
+DANG.
+GOOD.
+Last but not least, swirl in some butter until it is melted.